 Welcome to Year 1

-Year 1 at Greenacres is called Elder Tree Class, and we are taught by Ms Brown.
+Year 1 at Greenacres is called Elder Tree Class, and we are taught by Ms. Brown.

-Our themes in Year 1 are:
+Learning in Year 1 includes:

 - Who Am I?